akai10tsuki/vsutillib/README.rst

 Import the the library in your program:
 ::

+    from vsutillib import files
+    from vsutillib import log
+    from vsutillib import macos
+    from vsutillib import media
     from vsutillib import mkv
+    from vsutillib import network
+    from vsutillib import process
-  from vsutillib import media
+    from vsutillib import scripts
-  from vsutillib import mprocess
+    from vsutillib import xml

 Roadmap
 =======